 Found in calico, orange, and cats with tortoiseshell markings, lentigo simplex is a genetic condition where dark markings develop on a cat’s lips, nose, and mouth.
 These markings can also spread to other areas of the body.

 Lentigines, as the markings are called, can get larger over time and new markings may develop.
 It is common for cat owners who are unfamiliar with this condition to mistake the markings for dirt or bacteria because of dark specs that can form on the nose.

 Requiring no treatment, lentigo simplex is cosmetic.
 However, the development of a legitimate skin condition around the face can often be ignored and assumed to be the spread of lentigo.
 This is the only downside of these markings and their development

-If you are concerned about your cat’s markings and worried as to why various markings have appeared, please consult your vet.
-Markings that are raised and tender could be a sign of a serious condition.
+If you are concerned about your cat’s markings and worried as to why various markings have appeared, you should consult your vet.
+Markings that are raised and tender could be a sign of a severe condition.